 Waiting for the Parade, a drama in 24 scenes by John Murrell , was first produced by Alberta Theatre Projects in February 4, 1977 at the Canmore Opera House in Heritage Park, Calgary.
 It was directed by Douglas Riske, with set by George Dexter, costumes by Jane Grose, lighting by Peter Van Johnson, featuring Sheila Junor-Moore, Marie Baron, Joan Boyd, Patricia Connor and Merrilyn Gann.
-It has been performed many times across the country, including at the Tarragon Theatre in Toronto in 1979, with Claire Coulter as Marta, and again at the Tarragon in 1992; at the Grand Theatre in London, directed by Robin Phillips, and filmed for TV with that cast; and at the Shaw Festival in Niagara-on-the-Lake in 2004.
-It has also played in London, New York, and Tokyo (1997, in a translation by Toyoshi Yoshihara).
+It has been performed many times across the country, including at the Tarragon Theatre in Toronto in 1979, with Claire Coulter as Marta, and again at the Tarragon in 1992; at the Grand Theatre in London, directed by Robin Phillips, and filmed for TV with that cast, also directed by Phillips; and at the Shaw Festival in Niagara-on-the-Lake in 2004.
+It has also played in London, England, New York, and Tokyo (1997, in a translation by Toyoshi Yoshihara).
 In 2016, Alberta Theatre Projects again produced the play with five women of different races to celebrate its fortieth anniversary (dir.
 Kate Newby).

 In the play five Calgary women respond very differently to civilian life during WW II, providing a portrait of Canadian society in the 40s: Catherine’s husband is overseas, and she copes by working in a canteen and socializing with another man; Margaret has one son overseas and one who joins the communist party, and she believes that both are lost to her; Janet’s husband avoids active service by working for CBC radio, and she compensates by a display of bullying patriotism and volunteer work; Eve, a young school teacher, tries to keep her students from enlisting, and despises the militaristic posturing of her much older husband; Marta is a German immigrant, whose father is interned as a spy.
 As the director of the Shaw production, Linda Moore, points out in a programme note: “We discovered how the dynamics and tensions between the women were a reflection of the war itself, how the pressure of such extraordinary circumstances reveals character – how some thrive and some recoil, how some find laughter and others only worry.
 It comes down to getting through, to surviving.
 As Marta says towards the end of the play, ‘So that’s how she manages to stay alive.
 I wonder if it would work for me.’”